 Benchmark Harness Adapters

-Adapters convert benchmark harness output into standardized JSON, Bencher Metric Format (BMF).
+Adapters convert benchmark harness output into Bencher Metric Format (BMF) JSON.
 The adapters run on the API server when a new report is received.
-See the benchmarking overview for a more in-depth explanation.
-They can be specified in the bencher run CLI subcommand with the --adapter option.
+See the benchmarking overview for more details.
+An adapter can be specified for the bencher run CLI subcommand with the --adapter option.
 If no adapter is specified, the magic adapter is used by default.

 🪄 Magic (default)

 The Magic Adapter (magic) is a superset of all other adapters.
-For that reason, it is the default adapter for bencher run, but it is best used for exploration only.
-In CI, you should use the most specific adapter for your use case.
+For that reason, it is the default adapter for bencher run.
+However, the magic adapter should be used for exploration only.

 {…} JSON